navgurukul/newton/maths-hi-toh-hai/pattern-questions.md

 10 A

-# ANS OF Hard Questions
+# ANS OF Hard Question
 1) 64
 2) 225
 3) D